 For the salsa:

 - 1/2 red onion, chopped

 - A splash of lemon or lime juice

-- Combine the peeled and seeded cucumbers in a food processor with the yogurt, garlic, jalapeno, mint leaves, sugar and salt.
+- Combine the peeled and seeded cucumbers in a food processor with yogurt, garlic, jalapeno, mint leaves, sugar, and salt.
 Pulse until smooth, adding in water as or if needed.
-Taste and adjust the seasoning to your liking with additional salt, sugar, mint, jalapeno or garlic, as needed.
+Taste and adjust the seasoning to your liking with additional salt, sugar, mint, jalapeno, or garlic, as needed.

-- Serve the cucumber soup in bowls topped with with the salsa.
+- Serve the cucumber soup in bowls topped with the salsa.